Care Leaver Covenant

 Application support

-1-1 guidance to complete application: The University Centre at Wakefield College is committed to supporting those from a care background who wish to enter higher education.
+1-1 guidance to complete application: The University Centre Wakefield is committed to supporting those from a care background who wish to enter higher education.
 Please get in touch with the named Care Leaver Contact, Carol McArthur at C.McArthur@wakefield.ac.uk, for more information about the application process.

 Contextual admissions